-So let's break down these requirements to really drive the point home.
+So let's provide some examples to really drive the point home.
 Let's first start with the most common scenario, which is going to involve a taxpayer's parents.

 Section 213 disregards the income of a “qualifying relative,” but it still takes into account whether you provided more than one half of that person's support during the year.
 This was added because it is typical for elderly parents to have social security income, so Congress did not want their Social Security income to inhibit the ability of a child to claim a deduction for the medical expenses paid.

 Example 1.
-Mother and father live in the mountains of Montana.
+Mother and father are retired and living in Scotland.
 Their son lives and works in New York City.
 Their son pays all of their medical expenses.
-If the son can establish that he provides more than half of their support, then, despite the fact that he lives hundreds of miles away in a different state, he may claim a deduction for all of the medical expenses he paid for his parents even though he does not claim them as dependents and his parents file their own separate tax return.
+If the son can establish that he provides more than half of their support, then, despite the fact that he lives thousands of miles away in a different country, he may claim a deduction for all of the medical expenses he paid for his parents even though he does not claim them as dependents and his parents file their own separate tax return.

 Example 2.
 Joanna and Alicia are best friends.
 Alicia becomes terribly ill in February, loses her job in March, is evicted from her apartment in April, and has no family to depend on.
-Joanna let’s her move into her home in May.
+Joanna lets Alicia move into her home in May.
 Alicia stays until December when she recovers, finds a job, gets her own apartment again, and moves out.
-She lived with Joanna for more than 183 days.
-During her stay, Joanna paid $8,000 in medical expenses for Alicia.
+Alicia lived with Joanna for more than 183 days.
+During her stay, Joanna paid $8,000 in medical expenses for Alicia as well as other living expenses.
 However, Alicia had income in January, February, and December, so she files her own tax return.
-Joanna does not claim her as a dependent.
-Nevertheless, Joanna is still entitled to claim all of the medical expenses she paid for Alicia even though Alicia files her own tax returns, moved out before the end of the year, and was not formally claimed as a dependent on Joanna’s tax return.
+Joanna does not claim her as a dependent since Alicia made more than $4200.
+Nevertheless, Joanna is able to prove she provided more than half of Alicia's support throughout the year; therefore, Joanna is entitled to claim all of the medical expenses she paid for Alicia even though Alicia files her own tax returns, moved out before the end of the year, and was not formally claimed as a dependent on Joanna’s tax return.